 But if there was a theme to the 2017/2018 year, it was one of external outreach and partnerships.
 As an example, in January 2018 the College entered into an agreement with Sky School, which aims to provide education for young refugees and displaced people whose education has been disrupted.
 UWCSEA educators collaborated with people from across the world and are well on their way to articulating a curriculum that is relevant to the circumstances of people who have had to put their education on hold after they were forcibly displaced as a result of conflict and persecution in their home countries.
 By harnessing technology, the opportunities for impact are extremely exciting.
 We also began work on the Impact Study, conducted in partnership with researchers at Harvard Graduate School of Education Project Zero, to examine whether or not the UWC movement has a positive impact on the lives of our students and alumni and on society as a whole.
 Both these partnerships are fully aligned to our mission and we look forward to building more local and international partnerships that will help us to extend our reach.

-And finally, this is the last Annual Report where my message as Chair will be accompanied by another fine piece of prose on the opposite page from Chris Edwards, our Head of College.
+And finally, this is the last Annual Report where my message as Chair will be accompanied by another fine piece of prose on the opposite page from Chris Edwards, our former Head of College.
 At the end of last year, Chris announced that he will be leaving us after five years in his role.
 Annual reports are not the place to pay tribute to departing leaders, but it seems appropriate to acknowledge that while Chris was our Head, the College moved closer to the heart of the UWC movement, examined our commitment to our mission and prepared the way for a sustainable future for UWCSEA in Singapore.
 Thank you, Chris.